awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-eventbridge.md

 1. Choose **Create**\.

-For more information, see [Creating a rule for an AWS service](https://docs.aws.amazon.com/eventbridge/latest/userguide/create-eventbridge-rule.html) and [Event Patterns](https://docs.aws.amazon.com/eventbridge/latest/userguide/filtering-examples-structure.html) in the *Amazon EventBridge User Guide*
+For more information, see [Amazon EventBridge rules](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html) and [Amazon EventBridge event patterns](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-event-patterns.html) in the *Amazon EventBridge User Guide*

 ### Create an EventBridge rule to trigger a Lambda function<a name="eventbridge-trigger-lambda"></a>